dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     return MyRule, details
 ```

+### CCR Primer

-For the moment were going to deviate from talking about  `Actions`  that exist within side `mapping`.
+For the moment were going to deviate from talking about `MappingRule`.
 We going to briefly talk about a class called `MergeRule` is different than `MappingRule`.
 MergeRules allow you to dictate more than one Command per utterance.
-Say `my pet your pet his fish`  In one utterance.
-The following will text be produced `my dog my cat his fish`.
+Say `my pet your pet his fish`  in one utterance the following will text be produced `my dog my cat his fish`.

 Note :